anam-aj/edx/CS50x/pset10FinalProject/project/README.md

         * ##### "/register"
             * Renders register page.
             * Ensure validity of username and password.
-            * Hashes the password.
+            * Hashes the password using 'Werkzeug'.
-            * Stores the user login credentials in SQL database "users.db".
+            * Stores the user login credentials in SQL database 'users.db'.
             * Use placeholders in SQL queries to avoid injection attack.
             * Provide relevant feedback to user using 'flash'.